jakeosx/sync-applescript/README.md

 set backup to "backup"
 ```

-If you want everything to go into the same location as the sync app, then just set this variable to blank, like so:
+If you want everything to go into the same location as the sync app, then just set this variable to blank, like so (the two quotation marks are required, no spaces inside):

 ```
 set backup to ""